blazingkin/blazingkin-party-pack/README.md

     - A 'gutenberg-vector.bin' file is needed in the data/ directory
     - This can be generated using Google's word2vec
-    - The current one I'm using is ~1Gb, so no can git
+    - The current one I'm using is ~1Gb, so no can git The path to it should be set in a `GUTENBERG_VECTOR_LOCATION` environment variable